Kathy Boudin: Life after prison

 In May 2004 Boudin published an essay in the Fellowship of Reconciliation's publication Fellowship, expressing remorse for her participation in the Brink's robbery, which she described as "horrific."
-Subsequently, she received an Ed.
-D. from Columbia University Teachers College.
-In addition to her work at St. Luke's-Roosevelt, Boudin worked as a consultant to Osborne Association in the development of a Longtermers Responsibility Project taking place in the New York State Correctional Facilities, utilizing a restorative practice approach, and co-authored the Coming to Terms curriculum used in the program.
-She also consulted for Vermont Corrections and the Women's Prison Association and supervised social workers.
+She received an EdD degree from Columbia University Teachers College in 2007.

 Columbia University

 Boudin was named an adjunct professor at the Columbia University School of Social Work, where she was the co-director and co-founder of the Center for Justice at Columbia University.
 Her appointment was controversial due to her guilty plea to a felony murder charge and her past participation in a group which carried out terrorist attacks in the United States.
 However, an opinion piece in the Columbia Daily Spectator noted that she took responsibility for her crimes and successfully rehabilitated herself.
 Columbia School of Social Work Associate Dean Marianne Yoshioka, who hired Boudin for the adjunct-professor post in 2008, was quoted as saying that Boudin has been "an excellent teacher who gets incredible evaluations from her students each year."
 In 2013, she was Sheinberg Scholar-in-Residence at New York University School of Law.
 The law school has maintained a video of her lecture.